 Daily Dump, a Bangalore-based organization has innovated easy-to-use home compost pots, along with a friendly compost-pit manual.
 They also provide eco-friendly accessories to help with the preparation.
 Daily Dump’s “Kambha Composter” is a three-tiered terracotta unit that has holes in it.
 If you begin with Daily Dump’s starter kit worth Rs.1800, you get a ready remix of compost and starter microbes that help you begin the process easily.

-Kitchen waste needs to dumped into the top-most pot (A unit), until it becomes three-fourths full.
+Kitchen waste needs to be dumped into the top-most pot (A unit), until it becomes three-fourths full.
 Remember to stir the contents once in a while.
 Once the pot is three-fourths full, you need to transfer its content to the second pot (B unit).
 Now the A unit is again ready for use.
-Once it is 3/4ths full, again we need to shift the contents of B to C (the bottom-most unit) and after this we need to shift contents of A to B. After a month or so (initially it may take longer) you will find that the contents of bottom-pot have turned into dark powdery manure.
+Once it is 3/4ths full, again we need to shift the contents of B to C (the bottom-most unit) and after this, we need to shift contents of A to B. After a month or so, (it may take longer initially) you will find that the contents of the bottom-pot have turned into dark powdery manure.

 If you think this kind of stirring, transferring and segregating is too hectic for a working professional, you can try the “Smartbins” created another by Bengaluru-based company Greentech Life. can take all kinds of food waste, including non-vegetarian leftovers.
 Greentech Life has innovated the idea of sprinkling Bio Bloom starter microbes that rapidly begin the decomposition process.
 The Smartbin has a strainer at the bottom which leaches out the leachate liquid through a tap.
 Since the bin is completely sealed, all chances of insect attack and rotting smell are eliminated.